WriteWithCraig.com

 A graduate of the Warner Bros.
 Discovery Access Writers Program, Craig has developed multiple television pilots and feature screenplays and currently has several projects in development, including Black Boys Don’t Sew, with Academy Award winner Viola Davis attached as Executive Producer.

-For more than twenty years, Craig has helped writers strengthen their craft, develop their voice, navigate fellowships, and move their projects forward through practical instruction, honest feedback, and real-world industry insight.
+For more than twenty years, Craig has helped hundreds of writers strengthen their craft, develop their voice, navigate fellowships, and move their projects forward through practical instruction, honest feedback, and real-world industry insight.

 Questions writers often ask before joining.